-It’s official: Don Baldocchi Day was June 14, 2017.
+It’s official: Don Baldocchi Day was June 14, 2017

 Don Baldocchi Day at SF Botanical Garden Fest 2017

-Providing landscape professionals with plants, service and selection is important for any wholesale nursery.
 But we also strive for more here at Pacific Nurseries.
-That includes supporting the Bay Area Landscape community and providing education and enrichment opportunities that everyone can benefit from.
+That includes supporting our diverse community and providing education and enrichment opportunities that everyone can benefit from.

-Passionate, green, community leadership.
+Passionate, green, community leadership

 Don Baldocchi joined the Board of Trustees of the San Francisco Botanical Garden in 2006.
 For over six-and-a-half years, he has provided the Garden with leadership and direction as Chair of the Board of Trustees where he has been a committed partner in the Garden’s many achievements during that time.